Snell1224/Darshan-Connector-Paper/README.md

 1. https://www.texstudio.org/

 # Paper.lock
 This is for claiming any sections you are working on so there is no overlap.

+Please use paper.lock to indicate if you are checking out a section of the paper to write on.